NomNomNavigator/PrismDeck/README.md

 # PrismDeck

+ This application is a movie recommendation app

-This application will be used to recommend movies the users based on their input.
-For instance, if the user likes comedies, ratings that are between 3-5 stars and a certain time that movies were released, they will get recommnedations based on that very input.
+This is our group project from Zip Code Wilmington.
+This application will be used to recommend movies the users based on their rating inputs.
+For instance, if the user rates movies between 3-5 stars, they will get recommnedations based on that very input by comparing to other users.

+## Description

 - **Favorites**:
   - Users will have a favorites list upon creation to save their favorite moveies that they enjoy.
 The application will give